CIPP Survey: Measures to address one-sided flexibility

 One alternative option identified by the LPC was the provision of guidelines for employers.

-Several organisations they engaged with suggested codes of practice or improved guidance as a means of tackling the problem of one-sided flexibility.
+Several organisations engaged with suggested codes of practice or improved guidance as a means of tackling the problem of one-sided flexibility.
 Guidance or codes of practice would enable best practice to be shared across employers and industries and could be used to supplement the policies proposed within this consultation, or as a standalone option that covers a broader range of practices.

 Government is seeking views on how employers could drive change in practices and share, both across their workforce and the wider industry, guidance on how the issue of one-sided flexibility can be addressed.